 Though the mechanics are solid, this game wouldn’t have any longevity without the heaps of content that it offers.
 It caters for players wishing to engage in either single or multiplayer matches.
 It also offers up some low-level difficulty matches in the “Pub Darts” section whilst at the same time providing the more skilled players a chance to enter the Pro Darts section.

-Pro Darts, though containing some significantly difficult matches, is the section that allows you to embark on a Career as well as enter into a “Pro Challenge”, which is one of the distinguishing features that separates this app from the rest of the darts offerings for mobile.
+Pro Darts, though containing some significantly difficult matches, is the section that allows you to embark on a Career as well as enter into a “Pro Challenge”, which is one of the distinguishing features that separates this app from the rest of the darts games for mobiles you can view here.
 Pro Challenge matches use actual data from historical matches, with match information gathered from pros such as Michael Van Gerwen, Phil Taylor, Gary Anderson, and James Wade.

 A career section is also available in the Pub Darts section, though here it is more of a stats database for all matches you have played this far.
 The Single Player section of Pub Darts allows you to play single matches as well as tournaments, pre-arranged challenges, and Speed Darts.

 The content and gameplay of PDC Darts Night is held together with a cleanly-presented and simply-designed interface to allow for easy navigation through the many options that are available.
 The menus could be flashier of course, but they do have cool effects like spotlights scanning back and forth behind the menu options to make things look a bit more dramatic.
-In all, you’ll not find a better or more comprehensive darts game than PDC Darts Night, even if you spend hours scouring the many sports mobile app sites like Sambafoot in order to find a better alternative.
+In all, you’ll be pushed to find a better or more comprehensive title from the latest list of mobile based darts games.